ainsleys/derivadex-api-docs/source/includes/main.md

 			"makerOrderHash": "0x542ad7f2640447d3e93723253099fd45ae721925e0df64702e",
 			"takerOrderHash": "0x7854e5da6e9fb7a4e9fca62dc26a5d574afb07950a6ed110ed",
 			"makerOrderRemainingAmount": "0"
-		}],
-		[]
+		}]
 	]
 }
 ```

 A `PartialFill` transaction is a scenario where the taker order has been partially filled across 1 or more
 maker orders and thus has a remaining order that enters the order book.
-The event portion of the transaction response consists of a 3-item array.
+The event portion of the transaction response consists of a 2-item array.
 The
-first item is the remaining `Post` event, the second item is a list of `TradeFill` events, and the third item is any `Cancel` events pertaining to
+first item is the remaining `Post` event, the second item is a list of trade outcomes, which can either be `TradeFill` or `Cancel` events pertaining to
 maker orders that may have been canceled.

 #### Complete fill